httpwg/http-extensions/draft-ietf-httpbis-secondary-server-certs.md

 - Use the `validate` API to confirm the validity of the authenticator with regard to the generated request, if any.

-If the authenticator cannot be validated, this SHOULD be treated as a connection error of type SERVER_CERTIFICATE_UNREADABLE ({{errors}}).
+If the authenticator cannot be validated, this MUST be treated as a connection error of type SERVER_CERTIFICATE_UNREADABLE ({{errors}}).

 Once the authenticator is accepted, the endpoint can perform any other checks